m-j-andr/PIC-1-Demo/docs/2-Desmos/2-3b-orbit.md

 ## Task 3 - Compare with Data from the Internet

  - Look up "the radius of the orbit of Saturn in astronomical units, perihelion, aphelion".
- - If your search result rasies any new questions, look up answers to these questions too!
+ - If your search result raises any new questions, look up answers to these questions too!
- - Based on the values you calculated in task 1 and task 2, in what ways is the cartoon depiction close-to-accurate with regards to the orbits of Saturn and Earth?
+ - Based on the values you calculated in task 1 and task 2, in what ways is the cartoon depiction close-to-accurate regarding the orbits of Saturn and Earth?
  - In what ways is the cartoon depiction inaccurate?